Frequently Asked Questions

 We produce several seasonal releases, small-batch liqueurs, and experimental distillations each year.
 Sign up for our mailing list to be the first to hear about upcoming drops.

-What is aquavit and what is its history in Northern Germany?
+What is Aquavit and what is its history in Northern Germany?